 I need to write this down just to sort it out.
 Everyone says it’s not a “big deal” and that “life will go on”.
 I don’t know.
 In elections prior, I have been disappointed but I never grieved.
-I thought America was headed, or at least heading (however haphazardly) in a direction where we didn’t care about each others’ race, sex, religion, or sexual orientation.
+I thought America was headed, or at least heading (however haphazardly) in a direction where we didn’t care about each other’s race, sex, religion, or sexual orientation.
 I thought that we were poised and ready to tackle the problems of this new century.
-Then this election happened.
+Then this happened.
 Instead of policies, we were literally debating a candidate’s fitness for being President.
 Instead of merely deciding the direction of this country, we were deciding its character.
 I never thought that we would elect a man who categorically stated that he wanted to ban an entire religion from this country.
 I never thought that we would elect a man who is a bully.
 I thought that we valued experience, knowledge, and intelligence in this country.
 I never thought we would elect an inexperienced man, who, based on all we know, is not even a successful businessman.
 I thought we valued pragmatism, poise, and compromise, if not in Congress, at least in the President.
 I never thought we would elect an immature, thin-skinned man, who goes into an apoplectic fit just from a mean word.

-Growing up, we’re taught things by our parents to help us become productive members of society.
+Growing up, we’re taught things by our parents to help us become civil, productive members of society.
 We are taught to say “Please”, “Sorry”, and “Thank you”.
 We are taught to respect each other.
 We are taught not to bully each other.
 We are taught not to discriminate against each other.
 We are taught not to take advantage of each other.
 We are taught not to lie.
 We are taught to work hard.
 We are taught to be good people.
 This election changed all of that.
 How can a man who disregards the social contract of a society ever be fit to lead that very society?
 I think those on the other side think I’m sad or disappointed because my party lost.
 No; it has nothing to do with being Republican or Democrat.
 But it has everything to do with deciding who we are as a country.
 Our principles.
 Our values.
-Hillary’s sins are well known.
-She is a flawed candidate.
-But I don’t think that she is fundamentally a bad person.
-Think about anyone you disagree with.
+Hillary may have been a flawed candidate, but I don’t think that she is fundamentally a bad person.
+Think about someone you disagree with; an acquaintance, friend, or even a family member.
 Simply because you disagree with them, do you consider them a bad person?
 This is how I have felt about every candidate I didn’t support.
 I disagreed with Bush, but I never thought he was a bad person.
 I disagreed with McCain and Romney, but I never thought that they were bad people.
 They never did anything that ever made me feel that way.
 Think about Bush’s statement to Cindy Sheehan, his statement about Muslims after 9/11, or McCain’s response to a woman attacking Obama.
 They were respectful — that is how the people who want to be leaders of this country should behave.
-How do you explain something like this to a child?
-If you voted for a person who does everything you tell your child not to do, how do you explain yourself?
-A Trump supporter told me that one shouldn’t look to politicians for moral guidance.
-I’m not sure if they understood my original argument.
-This is not about having a source of morality; it is about an example.
-Think back to our earliest lessons in morality – fables – if you do bad things, you get in trouble.
-If you do good things, good things happen to you.
-Trump contradicts this most basic axiom.
-His character contradicts it, and now so does our national character apparently, in that a significant part of the country is not just fine with,but wanted a man like this to be president.
+As much as I disagreed with any of them, I was confident that they have the best interests of the country at heart; but not Trump — he only cares about himself.

 I have never felt scared in this country before.
 That’s different now.
 Trump’s senior-most advisers are alt-right fanatics.
 He has regularly courted the white-nationalist and white-supremacist segments of society.
 He refuses to disavow them as well.
 I’m not white and I’m an immigrant.
 How is that supposed to make me feel?